pnlbwh/pnldash/README.md

     pnldash find

 Similarly, `.pnldash/paths.csv` and `.pnldash/params.csv` are reused by `pnldash status` once they have been generated.
-These cache csvs record all the pipeline paths and parameters specified in your `pnldash.yml` file, and may take a while to generate if your project directory is large.
-When you know that more pipeline files have been made, you can update them by running
+These cached csvs record all the pipeline paths and parameters specified in your `pnldash.yml` file, and may take a while to generate if your project directory is large.
+When you know that more pipeline files have been made, update them by running

     pnldash makepaths